ArduPilot/ardupilot_wiki/dev/source/docs/opendroneid.rst

 - Adding the line "define AP_OPENDRONEID_ENABLED 1" to its hwdef.dat file, or simply building with the  waf configure option, ``--enable-opendroneid``
 - Adding the waf configure option, ``--enable-firmware-checking``, will add another tamper proofing check.
 If enabled, a bootloader will not run firmware with a different board ID.
 This extends the protection already afforded by using a unique board ID for OpenDroneID enabled autopilots that will reject normal attempts of loading firmware without the necessary functions and parameters required for compliance.

+.. note:: you will need to build both the bootloader and the main firmware.
+Use "Tools/scripts/build_bootloaders.py BOARDNAME" to build the bootloader before reconfiguring waf and building the main firmware to include the bootloader with the new board id.

 Testing
 =======